 Permission to fly in Sweden

-Sweden also applies the following recommendations by ECAC: https://www.ecac-ceac.org/home-built-aircraft?inheritRedirect=true which in practice means that flight in Sweden is allowed without any further conditions and limitations other than those stated in the certificate of airworthiness or Permit to Fly issued by another ECAC Member State with the following categories of foreign registered aircraft:
+Sweden apply recommendations by ECAC for home-built (1980) and historical (2016) aircraft which in practice means that flight in Sweden is allowed for the aircraft categories without any further conditions and limitations other than those stated in the Restricted Certificate of Airworthiness or Restricted Permit to Fly issued by another ECAC Member State with the following categories of foreign registered aircraft:

-The duration of the visit for those two categories of aircraft is also limited to three (3) months. .
+The duration of the visit in Sweden for these four exempted categories of aircraft are limited to three (3) months. .
 If the duration of your visit exceed three (3) months a permission to fly and application thereof is required.